Margaret K. Falcone

 Reveling in the magic of coming together and moving toward a common goal is what I value most in performing, choreographing, teaching, and in life.

 MARGARET K. FALCONE (she/her) is a Brooklyn-based dance artist from Syracuse, NY who received her BFA in Contemporary Dance Performance with an emphasis in choreography from Boston Conservatory.
-She was granted the Alumni Award for Academic Success and was the salutatorian of her class.

-Falcone began her career in Boston as a member of BoSoma Dance Company.
-She has also performed works by Marcus Schulkind, Adrienne Hawkins, Lindsey Leduc, among others.
-She was honored to premiere her work, Revitalize, on BoSoma Dance Company in 2024 at the Boston Center for the Arts for their 20th Anniversary Season.
+Falcone began her career in Boston as a member of BoSoma Dance Company and has also performed works by Marcus Schulkind, David Parker, Adrienne Hawkins, Lindsey Leduc, among others.

 Performance Reel